 - (a) ELIGIBLE SCHOOLS.
 Only schools that are members of the UIL as prescribed in Subchapter D shall be eligible for the district meet. - (b) MEETS.
 High school competition shall extend to a state championship in the contests and events listed in Section 902. - (c) DISTRICT STRUCTURE, HIGH SCHOOL.
 Academic district assignments shall correspond to those listed in the academic alignments on the UIL website.
 Junior high, middle and elementary school districts may have separate district organization from high school districts.
 See Subchapter D. - (d) DUTIES OF THE ACADEMIC DISTRICT EXECUTIVE COMMITTEE. - (1) General Responsibilities.
 Refer to Section 28 for general responsibilities. - (2) District Representatives.
 The UIL office shall name an organizing chair for each academic district committee to call a meeting of all schools in the district to select a chair and the district academic meet director.
 The UIL office shall be notified of the selections no later than October 1. - (3) List of Other Duties.
 Select the site and dates for the meets in accordance with the Official Calendar by November 1.
 Complete arrangements for conducting the district meet.
 Arrange the contest and event schedule.
 Arrange for financing the meet.
 Solicit entries from each school.
 See that only those schools on the official lists, furnished by the UIL office, are permitted to enter.
 Cooperate with the schools in organizing and promoting a district.
 Adjudicate disputes arising within the district subject to Subchapters E and F, and work toward making the contests worthwhile. - (4) Planning Schedule.
-The Academic District Executive Committee shall schedule all academic competitions requiring test integrity or confidential materials during one designated district week.
-Speech, Debate and One-Act Play shall be completed prior to the certification deadline posted annually on the UIL website.
-The committee is urged to follow the recommended Academic Conflict Pattern on the UIL website. - (5) Expenses In Academic Activities.
-The Academic District Executive Committee has authority to finance its expenses.
+The Academic District Executive Committee shall schedule all academic competitions during designated dates on the official UIL calendar.
+One-Act Play shall be completed prior to the certification deadline posted annually on the UIL web-